thefairdraw/TheFairDraw/README.md

 ##  License

 MIT License.
-Use it, remix it, audit it, abuse it — as long as you don’t break the license.
+Use it, remix it, audit it, abuse it (as long as you don’t break the license.)

 ---